wyplay/pytracemalloc/README.rst

   Methods:

   - create(user_data_callback=None): take a snapshot.
 If user_data_callback
-    is specified, it must be a callback returning a list of (title: str, format: str, value: int). format must be "size".
-The list must always have the same size and the same order to be able to compute differences between values.
+    is specified, it must be a callable object returning a list of (title: str, format: str, value: int). format must be "size".
+The list must always have the same length and the same order to be able to compute differences between values.
     Example: [('Video memory', 'size', 234902)].
   - filter_filenames(patterns: str|list, include: bool): remove filenames not